bus710/Oceanside/README.md

 ### Clients

-This sections consists of 3 sub sections for the different clients by using Jupyter notebook for researchers, Unity3D for XR developers, and ROS for robotists.
+This section consists of 3 sub sections for the different clients by using Jupyter notebook for researchers, Unity3D for XR developers, and ROS for robotists.

 #### Jupyter